Subcutaneous Injection Technique for Beginners

 Step 4: Prepare the injection site

-Wipe your chosen injection site with a fresh alcohol wipe using a small circular motion.
-Let it air-dry completely — this takes 10–15 seconds.
-Injecting through wet alcohol can sting and slightly increases infection risk.
+Wipe your chosen injection site with a fresh alcohol wipe using a small circular motion if your instructions call for it.
+Let it air-dry completely before injecting; wait until the skin is visibly dry, even if that takes longer than 10 to 15 seconds.
+Injecting while the skin is still wet can sting and may reduce the wipe's intended antiseptic effect.

 Step 5: Position the needle